dlt-hub/dlt_demos/dlt-debezium-demo/README.md

 ## Overview

-This project demonstrates **Universal Change Data Capture (CDC)** using the Embedded Debezium Engine combined with `dlt`.
-While this demo focuses on PostgreSQL, the architecture seamlessly supports MySQL, Oracle, SQL Server, MongoDB, DB2, and Cassandra.
+This project demonstrates **Change Data Capture (CDC)** using the Embedded Debezium Engine combined with `dlt`.
+While this demo focuses on PostgreSQL, the architecture is compatible with MySQL, Oracle, SQL Server, MongoDB, DB2, and Cassandra.

-By utilizing an Embedded Debezium Engine running directly in Python, this solution eliminates the need for complex infrastructure like Kafka or Zookeeper, providing a lightweight, "infrastructure-free" deployment.
+By utilizing an Embedded Debezium Engine running within Python, this solution removes the requirement for external Kafka or Zookeeper clusters, providing a localized deployment for capturing database events.

 ### The Data Flow